AlinT84/Testing-Project-for-Automation-Exercise-E-commerce-Website/README.md

 Test cases are executed on the created test Cycle summaries:

 -   *Manage items in shopping cart*
--   *Register for an account, log in, and manage account features*
+-   *Register for an account, log in and manage account features*

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: **(inserati aici fisierul cu bug-urile pe care le-ati identificat)**
+The complete bug reports can be found [HERE](Testing-Project-for-Automation-Exercise-E-commerce-Website/reports/bugs.html).

 The following is a summary of the bugs that have been found for: